 If there is one thing that people from all over the world would be able to agree on, it would be the universal love for coffee.
 We can all agree that coffee is the one drink that fuels our day-to-day lives.
-It is so essential to some people that their coffee reflects theirpersonality (Full disclosure: I’m a cappuccino)!
-To fully appreciate coffee and its intricacies, we have coffee tasting.
+It is so essential to some people that theircoffee reflects their personality.
+To fully appreciate coffee and its intricacies, we have the art of coffee tasting.

-The different types of coffee beans coffeeshops have available can be overwhelming.
+We can get overwhelmed with the different types of coffee beans available at coffee shops.
 There are bean blends, single origins, robusta, arabica, and more.
 To someone that only started their coffee journey, this would all just taste the same– like coffee.
-But did you know that coffee is not just always dark and bitter?
+But did you know that coffee is not just always darkness and bitterness?

-When we think coffee, we always think it just a cup of dark liquid, but like wine, it is also full of flavor notes that need training.
-In your first try of coffee tasting, it can be difficult to discern the different flavors that different coffees can offer.
-Just like in wine, we can find food pairs to enhance the natural flavors of coffee.
+When we think of coffee, we always think of it as just a cup of dark liquid bitterness, but like wine, it is also full of flavor notes that need training.
+On your first try, coffee cupping can be difficult to discern the different coffee flavors that different coffee can offer.
+Just like in wine, we can findfood pairs to enhance the natural flavors of coffee.

 Coffee in Africa comes from the countries of Rwanda, Kenya, Ethiopia, and Uganda to name a few.
 Africa produces some of the world’s most exotic coffees.
-It is also said that the history of coffee and be traced back to the coffee trees in the vast African landscapes under the wide-open skies.
+It is also said that the history of bean coffee can be traced back to the coffee trees in the vast African landscapes under the wide-open skies.
 A thousand years after thediscovery of coffee, Africa still produces one of the best coffees imaginable.
-When coffee tasting, the typical flavor profile of African beans is fruity, floral, and citrus.
-These coffees are best paired with citrus fruits and fruit tarts.
+When coffee cupping, the typical flavor profile of African beans is fruity, floral, and citrus.
+These coffees are best paired with fruity sweetness.

 Coffee Plantation in São João do Manhuaçu City – Minas Gerais State – Brazil